From Solomon Maina

-The person who tills different lands in pursuit for daily bread always have a sharp dibbling stick (karo), (mûro) the big one.
+The person who tills different lands in pursuit of daily bread always has a sharp dibbling stick (karo), (mûro) the big one.
 The proverb emphasizes on persistence in pursuit of something.
 Don’t give up even if the “tools” you are working with are not that suitable.

 - Mwetereri arîaga ya mûgwatio.

 Literally, the person who waits eats the best sweet potato (ngwacî ya mûgwatio).
 The best sweet potato grows deep in the soil, and it takes a little longer time before it’s harvested.
 The proverb is urging on patience, waiting for the best things.